Hot Chocolate for the... well, everything...

 recommended additions...

-often add marshmallow root to the water to make a
+marshmallow root to the water (1 ounce dry root

 moistening soothing tea, which renders the cocoa